joshcrain/joshcrain.io/notes/2021/weeknote-49-2021.md

 ---
 title: Weeknote 49/2021
-tags: ['weeknotes', 'css']
+tags:
+  - weeknotes
+  - css
+  - releaseNotes
 description: Contemplating CSS resets.
 date: 2021-12-01
 ---
 - Nearing another new year...
 I realized the copyright date in the footer of this site was static text so I updated the template to use a [Moment](https://momentjs.com/) filter to output the current year.